Pillow People

-Pillow People are rectangular stuffed toys (pillows) with decal faces and stuffed hands & feet attached to their bodies.
+Pillow People are rectangular stuffed toys (pillows) with decal faces and stuffed hands and feet attached to their bodies.
 The line was started in 1986 by Penny Ekstein-Lieberman and was produced by Springs Industries (and later PSE Marketing).
 The toys were popular during the late 1980s and generated $120 million in sales.
 The line featured an array of different characters such as animals and people.
 Besides the 'people' of the line, they also manufacture pillow pets—such as cats and dogs.
 Additional merchandise included bed sheets imprinted with Pillow People characters, figurines and books.
-There was also a Christmas TV special made as well.
+A Christmas TV special was also produced.

 Characters

 Some of the original Pillow People characters included: